pudly/schmopera-hugo/content/articles/4-singers-you-might-not-know-but-should.md

 date = "2018-05-08T21:25:00-04:00"
 lastmod = "2018-05-09T20:07:00-04:00"
 publishDate = "2018-05-09T20:07:00-04:00"
 short_description = "I browsed through some boxes and found records by Caruso, Bjoerling, Pavarotti, Tozzi, and on and on.
-I didn't even own a record player, but I purchased about $45 worth of vinyl at about $5 per record, and so began my latest obsession. " slug = "4-singers-you-might-not-know-but-should" title = "4 singers you might not know - but should"
+I didn&#039;t even own a record player, but I purchased about $45 worth of vinyl at about $5 per record, and so began my latest obsession. " slug = "4-singers-you-might-not-know-but-should" title = "4 singers you might not know - but should"
 +++